 BACKGROUND: Students will review videos and other learning materials regarding the creation of charts in Google Drive.

-RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the video tutorial below (Pleast note that the CREATE button now just says NEW.
+RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the video tutorial below (Pleast note that the CREATE button now just says NEW and you are looking for SHEETS, not SPREADSHEET.
 Also, you can now EDIT a chart just by DOUBLE CLICKING ON IT.):

 EACH GRAPH SHOULD HAVE AT LEAST FIVE DATA POINTS!
 DO NOT USE MY EXAMPLES, THINK OF YOUR OWN GRAPH IDEAS!

 Create a BAR graph that demonstrates information about the physical objects in the Tech Lab. (example: number of chairs vs. number of books vs. number of ceiling tiles, etc. [remember, you need at least FIVE data points!])

 Create a LINE graph that demonstrates the change in something over time. (example: number of wins each season for the Colorado Avalanche for the last 10 years.)

 Create a PIE chart that demonstrates the makeup of a POPULATION. (example: total number of each of the different colored Skittles in a bag of Skittles Candy, total number of Yearbooks on the Tech Lab shelf for each year, etc.)MAKE SURE TO UPDATE YOUR CHART TO SHOW ACTUAL VALUES INSTEAD OF PERCENTAGES BY CLICKING CHART EDITOR>CUSTOMIZE>PIE CHART>SLICE LABEL = VALUE [not percentage]).

 Create a GAUGE chart (This is one of the chart options in Google Sheets.
 The charts look like dials on the dashboard of a car!) demonstrating the high temperature forecast for Ault, Colorado for the next seven days.
 Make sure that this chart has a title.
 CHALLENGE: Use the RANGE COLOR in the Graph Editor to color the temperatures from 0-32 on your dials the color BLUE.